 If you’re planning to move to a new city, a sublet may be a good choice for your first housing option.
 Blogger Danielle Corcione shares tips for Grownups on the move.

-Congratulations, you’ve decided to move to a new city!
+Maybe you’re considering moving to a new city.
 Or perhaps you’re on the fence about relocating and still in the research phase.
 Chances are you aren’t too familiar with this new place.
 That’s why you should consider a sublet space before committing to a lease in an unfamiliar neighborhood.

 Even if you’re on the fence about a sublet, finding any space when you’re new to town is difficult—especially if you’re browsing from a distance hundreds of miles away.

 Since graduating college two years ago, I’ve moved three times for different opportunities.
-That means I’ve gone through the apartment-hunting process a few times recently, and have curated a quick how-to about finding a sublet in a new area.
+That means I’ve hunted for apartments a few times recently, and have curated a quick how-to about finding a sublet in a new area.
 If you’re a Grownup on the verge of a big move, here are my five tips to find a sublet.

 1. Work your network